-Reporting to the Assistant VPAA, the Academic Advisor is part of the Learning Center team responsible for developing and implementing an advising program for first-year and undeclared students as well as managing a caseload of assigned advisees.
+The Academic Advisor is part of the Learning Center team responsible for developing and implementing an advising program for first-year and undeclared students as well as managing a caseload of assigned advisees.
 This staff member coordinates academic skills and major exploration events as well as social media platforms and other marketing efforts for the Learning Center.